 Baptism for a young child is often called christening – the meaning is the same.
-In Baptism a child (or an adult) is welcomed as a member of the church, and from that day onwards will be known as a Christian.
+In Baptism a child (or an adult) is welcomed as a member of the church, and begins their Christian journey.
 When a young child is baptised the parents and the godparents make promises on behalf of the child.
-Firstly they promise to bring up the child within the Christian faith, by setting them the right examples, by bringing them to church in the future, by teaching about Jesus, and by praying for them.
+Firstly they promise to bring up the child within the Christian faith, by setting them the right examples, by bringing them to church, by teaching about Jesus, and by praying for them.
 The parents and godparents are then asked to make the promises of the Christian faith on behalf of their child, in believing and following Jesus Christ.
 The child is signed with the sign of the cross on their forehead, is baptised with the water, and is given a special lighted candle as a sign of God’s love.

 Arranging your service

 Because of the nature of the promises, and the welcome the child is given into the church, a baptism service is always held in church on a Sunday.

 It may be held within the main parish service, or later on Sunday morning (usually about 12 – 12.30).